 North Carolina State University, B.S.
 Textile Engineering and B.A.
 Spanish, August 1999 – May 2004

-Universidad de Santander – Study Abroad, Spanish, September – December 2003
+Universidad de Santander – Study Abroad for Spanish Language, September – December 2003

-Universidad Technológica del Perú – Study Abroad, Spanish, June – August 2001
+Universidad Technológica del Perú – Study Abroad for Spanish Language, June – August 2001

 Energy Use in the Middle East